Flatulence (Passing Gas)

 What is it?

-Flatulence is passing gas or passing wind.
-Everyone passes gas a number of times each day.
-When you are getting cancer treatment you may have an increase in the amount or frequency of gas passed.
-There are a number of reasons why this may happen:
+Flatulence is also called passing gas or passing wind.
+Everyone passes gas throughout the day.
+When you are getting cancer treatment, you may have an increase in how much or how often you pass gas.
+There are a few reasons this may happen:

-- Other medications that can increase intestinal gas are antacids, antibiotics, nutritional supplements, and non-steroidal anti-inflammatory pain relievers (NSAIDS).
+- Other medications that can cause more gas are antacids, antibiotics, nutritional supplements, and non-steroidal anti-inflammatory pain relievers (NSAIDS).

 Passing gas is normal, but too much gas can be embarrassing or uncomfortable.
-It can cause cramping, pain or bloating.
-Often, the excess gas will resolve when treatment ends.
+It can cause cramping, pain, or bloating.
+Often, once treatment ends your body will make less gas.

 How can I manage gas?

 Each person’s body can react differently to foods.
 You may want to start a food diary to write down what you eat each day, how your body reacts to those foods, and how you are feeling.
-You may be able to determine which foods cause you more gas than others.
-Activities that may help you control excess gas:
+You may be able to figure out which foods cause you more gas than others.

-- Exercise can help manage constipation and help with digestion, especially after eating a large meal.
-Examples of exercise are walking, swimming or gardening.
+- Exercising, which can help constipation and help with digestion, especially after eating a large meal.
+Examples of exercise are walking, swimming, or gardening.

-- Eating smaller meals more often and eating at the same time each day can decrease gas.
-Spicy and fatty foods can increase gas so it can be best to avoid them.
+- Eating smaller meals more often and eating at the same time each day.
+Spicy and fatty foods can increase gas so try to avoid them.

-- Eat slowly, don’t drink while eating, and don’t talk while eating.
-This can help minimize the amount of air swallowed when eating.
+- Eating slowly, not drinking while eating, and not talking while eating.
+This can help decrease how much air you swallow while eating.

-- Don't use a straw when drinking and avoid caffeinated (coffee and tea) or carbonated drinks (soda, beer, seltzer water).
-You should also avoid chewing gum as it can increase the amount of air swallowed.
+- Not using a straw when drinking and not drinking caffeinated (coffee and tea) or carbonated drinks (soda, beer, seltzer water).
+You should also avoid chewing gum since you swallow more air when chewing gum.

-- Artificial sweeteners (erythritol, mannitol, sorbitol, and xylitol), found in some gums and sugar-free or low sugar foods, may increase intestinal gas.
-Limit the use of artificial sweeteners.
+- Limiting use of artificial sweeteners (erythritol, mannitol, sorbitol, and xylitol).
+These sweeteners are found in some gums and sugar-free or low sugar foods and may cause more gas.

-- Limit alcohol and smoking as these can interfere with digestion.
+- Limiting alcohol and smoking as these can affect digestion.

 - Onions, celery, carrots, broccoli, brussels sprouts, cucumbers, cabbage, cauliflower, leeks, radishes, parsnips, green salad, and garlic.